OpenRockets/web-dev-error-solutions/errors/css/css-challenge-animated-gradient-button-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Animated Gradient Button with Tailwind CSS

-This challenge focuses on creating an animated gradient button using Tailwind CSS.
-The button will have a smooth transition between two colors on hover, creating a visually appealing and interactive element.
-We'll use Tailwind's utility classes for efficient styling and avoid writing lengthy custom CSS.
+This challenge involves creating an attractive button with an animated gradient background using Tailwind CSS.
+The button will have a smooth transition between two colors when hovered over.
+This example uses Tailwind CSS for rapid styling, but the core concept can be adapted to plain CSS3.

-## Description of the Styling
+**Description of the Styling:**

 The button will be rectangular with rounded corners.
-The base color will be a soft blue, transitioning to a brighter cyan on hover.
-The animation will be smooth and subtle, enhancing the user experience.
-The text within the button will be white, ensuring good contrast against the gradient background.
+The background will be a linear gradient transitioning from a teal color to a light blue color.
+On hover, the gradient will reverse, smoothly transitioning from light blue to teal.
+The text within the button will be white, ensuring good contrast against the background gradients.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>